fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/payment_processing.md

  **Warning:** Special care must be taken to avoid the theft of incoming payments.
-In particular, private keys should not be stored on web servers, and payment requests should be sent over HTTPS or other secure methods to prevent man-in-the-middle attacks from replacing your Bitcoin address with the attacker's address.
+In particular, private keys should not be stored on web servers, and payment requests should be sent over HTTPS or other secure methods to prevent man-in-the-middle attacks from replacing your Fabcoin address with the attacker's address.

 {% endautocrossref %}